 Pets Travelling Within the British Isles

 Pets resident in the UK, Channel Islands, Isle of Man or Jersey can travel freely between these countries without the need for any documentation.
-However, we encourage you to take your EU pet passport along in case you are asked to show it.

 Permitted Routes and Carriers

 Your pet may enter the UK by air, rail or sea.
 Please refer to the helpline or website for a full list of permitted routes and carriers.

 The Animal Health Certificate is valid for 4 months for onward travel within the EU and/or re-entry to the UK.
 Your pet will need a new Animal Health Certificate each time that you leave the UK.